Road Trips and Travel Tips 2013-14

 It's a toss-up whether you want to take a door-to-door van to the airport, or drive yourself and park in a long-term parking lot.
-The long-term lots are hard to find and then you wait for the parking shuttle.
-On the other hand, there's that wait in the pre-dawn darkness while you wonder if the van driver will find your address; and on return, the wait in the van while he circles the airport looking for more passengers and the extra ride while he drops off other riders in strange neighborhoods before getting to your place.
+In the long-term lot you wait for the parking shuttle.
+The van takes you right to the boarding area, but first there's that wait in the pre-dawn darkness while you wonder if the van driver will find your address; and on return, the wait in the van while he circles the airport looking for more passengers and the extra ride while he drops off other riders in strange neighborhoods before getting to your place.

 Of the vans, SuperShuttle is very professional.
 You can reserve online, and they provide an automated call to your cell-phone when the van is approaching your house.
 We've ridden South and East Bay a number of times without problems as well.
 If you're feeling flush, 101 Limousine will take you in solitary grandeur (not a shared ride) in a Lincoln town-car for about twice what a door-to-door van charges.
 (Look for cut-price coupons in local shopping papers.)

 ParkingReservations.com has a nice search that lets you find and book the best off-airport parking at (apparently) any US airport.
 They find a number of options under $10/day at SJC, and under $20/day at SFO.